 Awards pursuant to which a holder may receive Common Shares have been issued under certain Vermilion compensation arrangements.
-See Vermilion's annual financial statements as at and for the year ended December 31, 2022 (a copy of which is available on SEDAR at www.sedar.com under Vermilion's SEDAR profile) for further details regarding the amount and value of such awards.
+See Vermilion's annual financial statements as at and for the year ended December 31, 2023 (a copy of which is available on SEDAR+ at www.sedarplus.ca under Vermilion's SEDAR+ profile) for further details regarding the amount and value of such awards.